DrTimothyAldenDavis/SuiteSparse/README.md

                 authors: Tim Davis, Nuri Yeralan, Sanjay Ranka, Wissam Sid-Lakhdar

     SuiteSparse_config    configuration file for all the above packages.
-The SuiteSparse_config/SuiteSparse_config.mk is included in the
-                Makefile's of all packages.
                 CSparse and MATLAB_Tools do not use SuiteSparse_config.
                 author: Tim Davis

     SuiteSparse_GPURuntime      GPU support package for SPQR and CHOLMOD